munirercan/munirercan.github.io/README.md

 64x17x4x32 => 64x4x17x32

-17x32 is embedding of each image.
+17x32 is the embedding of each image.
 Since we have 4 heads, we have 4 different embeddings for each image.

 9. It is time to calculate weights.